What this planner estimates

 • Density (kg/m³): used to convert mass to volume for packaging and excavation estimates.

-The model assumes sensible heat storage (no phase change term).
+The calculation assumes sensible heat storage (no phase change term).
 If you use a phase-change material, you can approximate its benefit by increasing the effective specific heat (or by adding margin outside this tool).

 Formula used